knuthaug/blog.knuthaugen.no/_posts/2009-12-11-a-macos-x-keyboard-layout-for-programming.markdown

 <img alt="keyboard.png" src="../../../images/screenshot.png" width="500" height="247" class="mt-image-center" style="text-align: center; display: block; margin: 10px auto 20px;" /><br/> Home row is the most important one, with often used characters, and the braces on homerow+1 on the right hand.
 Pointy brackets and pipe on the left hand.

 ### Recipe ###
 Here's how I created the new keyboard layout for mac running 10.6 Snow Leopard (I think it'll work on Leopard (10.5) as well, but haven't tested it).
-Finding an existing layout in the .keylayout XML format was quite difficult but I found an [extended Norwegian layout](http://jardar.nvg.org/mac/tastatur/index.html) which had some often used keys already mapped nicely, like « » and some others.
+Finding an existing layout in the .keylayout XML format was quite difficult but I found an [extended Norwegian layout](http://jardar.nvg.org/mac/tastatur/index.html) which had some often used keys already mapped nicely, like norwegian quation marksand some others.
 So I used that as a base.

 1. [Download Ukulele from the web page](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele) and install it.
 2. Either start from scratch defining keys in Ukelele or start modifying an existing keyboard layout.